 T.O.
-Johnson Builds Automotive Testing Solution with Polaris RTK
+Johnson Builds Automotive Testing Solution with Point One RTK

 The Problem: Unreliable and Geographically Limited RTK Solutions

-Point One's rapidly expanding Polaris RTK Network covers the United States, the European Union, and beyond.
+Point One's rapidly expanding Point One RTK Network covers the United States, the European Union, and beyond.

-The Solution: Highly Accurate RTK with Polaris for Automotive Testing
+The Solution: Highly Accurate RTK with Point One for Automotive Testing

 Johnson’s automotive clients needed reliable positioning both on their proving grounds for testing (ADAS) and autonomous development, and in real world testing.
 Centimeter-level accuracy was another requirement as their LiDAR, radar and camera tests require centimeter-accurate precision for positioning.
 Adaptive cruise control systems tests rely on location data to be able to use exact car acceleration information in Advanced Driving Assistance Systems (ADAS), combined with the angle that test vehicles are on the road.

 T.O.
-Johnson has integrated Point One's Polaris RTK corrections network into it's own autonomous driving solutions.
+Johnson has integrated Point One's RTK corrections network into it's own autonomous driving solutions.

 The Results: Vehicle-to-Vehicle Centimeter-level Accuracy for Localization and ADAS Applications